 A sample isn’t the only thing you’ll be sending to your manufacturer.
 You’ll also have to include a tech pack.
 A tech pack is an instruction manual used during the manufacturing process.
 It should include all of the following details:

-- Fashion Product Sketches: A product sketch is a comprehensive, visual representation of your design.
-This digitized sketch should show how the design looks from various angles as well as close-up views of the product.
+Fashion Product Sketches: A product sketch is a comprehensive, visual representation of your design.
+This digitized sketch should show how the design looks from various angles and close-up views of the product.
 This assures that your manufacturers know exactly how you want the garment to look.

 Tech packs are tedious for a reason.
 They make sure your production team has no confusion about how to put together your design.
-Having clear-cut communication on how you want your garments to be constructed makes it easier to maintain quality control during the product development process.
+In addition, having clear-cut communication on how you want your garments to be constructed makes it easier to maintain quality control during the product development process.

 Though it can be hard for smaller fashion businesses to satisfy the minimums required by fabric mills, fabric suppliers catering to independent designers are more common today.
 These suppliers allow wholesalers to buy smaller quantities of fabric rolls.
 Nevertheless, buying custom-dyed fabrics and prints requires you to purchase hundreds or even thousands of yards at once — a feat that many small fashion businesses cannot afford.

 Selecting fabric suppliers and trying to meet minimums can get overwhelming, which is why partnering with a fashion production team can make a world a difference.
 For example, at TEG, our seasoned group of in-house fashion industry professionals can help with all your fabric sourcing needs.
 Our sourcing manager will help you acquire fabric swatches, trim samples, and fabric treatments for each of your designs.

 At TEG, we provide creative service packages to guide you through the textile selection and procurement process.
 Take a look: